client-side/throttle/README.md

 ### Changes From Guava Rate Limiter
 * Nanosecond instead of microsecond accuracy.
+* Uses a `ReentrantLock` instead of `synchronized` blocks to support optional fair acquisition ordering.
 * Factoring out an interface class, [Throttle](src/main/java/engineering/clientside/throttle/Throttle.java#L82), from the base abstract class.
 * Remove the need for any non-core-Java classes outside of the original [RateLimiter](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/RateLimiter.java) and [SmoothRateLimiter](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/SmoothRateLimiter.java) classes.
 * Remove the need for a [SleepingStopwatch](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/RateLimiter.java#L395) or similar class instance.
-* Use of volatile variables to prevent stale reads under concurrent access.
 * Guava provides rate limiters with either _bursty_ or _warm-up_ behavior.
 Throttle provides only a single strict rate limiter implementation that will never exceed the desired rate limit over a one second period.
 * Throws checked InterruptedException's or unchecked CompletionException's with the cause set to the corresponding InterruptedException if interrupted.